AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

     we want to see if our guess is the same as the solution, but something is off with equals() check() should only get called if our guess isn't 100% correct

+       - The table of the Suspect, Weapon and Room are not aligned.
+Use \t to organize each column.
        - Should print "You have the correct muderer." if we have the correct muderer.
        - Should print "You have the correct weapon." if we have the correct weapon.
        - Should print "You have the correct room." if we have the correct room.

+Extra:
-Extra: if we want to ignore case, we can use .equalsIgnoreCase()
+- if we want to ignore case, we can use .equalsIgnoreCase()
+- should allow the user to iterate through the program to pick the correct Suspect, Weapon and Room

 <details><summary>New Java keyWord: switch</summary>